troclaux/notes/aws.md

 ## AppStream 2.0

-> fully managed service that lets you stream desktop applications to users over the internet
+> fully-managed service that lets you stream desktop applications to users over the internet

 ## AppSync

-> fully managed service that simplifies developing graphql APIs
+> fully-managed service that simplifies developing graphql APIs

 ## Athena